grafana/grafana/docs/sources/datasources/azuremonitor.md

 # Azure Monitor data source

-Grafana includes built-in support for Azure Monitor, the Azure service to maximise availablity and performance of your applications and services in the Azure Cloud.
+Grafana includes built-in support for Azure Monitor, the Azure service to maximise availability and performance of your applications and services in the Azure Cloud.
 The Azure Monitor data source supports visualising data from three Azure services:

 - **Azure Monitor Metrics** to collect numeric data from resources in your Azure account
 - **Azure Monitor Logs** to collect log and performance data from your Azure account, and query using the powerful Kusto Language